jasonjlam/traSH/README.md

 - Changing directory into a named directory, rather than using `.` or `..`, will give an error, however will still change the working directory as expected.
 - The last argument in a double redirection command gets truncated 2 characters short of where it should be (as a result, double redirection is in the *Attempted* category).
 - Occasionally foo will produce the file f1
+- Sometimes 'exit' doesn't exit the shell on the first attempt.
+If this happens, 'exit' again and that should do the trick.

 ### Files and Function Headers
 ##### **main.c** -- The file containing main.
 Runs the shell, recieves input, and redirects it to the relevant handler processes